Angular memory effect of transmission eigenchannels

-Perhaps the best known from all of the above is the angular `memory effect': when the incident wavefront of a coherent beam on a diffusive medium is tilted by a small angle, the transmitted wavefront is tilted by the same amount, resulting in the translation of the far-field speckle pattern~\cite{1988_Feng_PRL, 1988_Stone_PRL, 1989_Berkovits_PRB, 1990_Berkovits_PRB, 1994_Genack_PRE}.
-The angular memory effect originates from the intrinsic correlations in the transmission matrix $t$ of a diffusive slab (of width $W$ much larger than its length $L$)~\cite{1989_Berkovits_PRB, 1994_Genack_PRE, 2015_Yang_NatPhys}.
-In real space, $t$ is a banded matrix, because a point excitation at the front surface emerges as a diffuse halo of radius $\sim L$ at the back surface of the slab.
-Via Fourier transform, $t$ in the spatial-frequency domain displays correlations within the matrix elements along the diagonal.
-The diagonal correlations are the origin of the memory effect within the angular range $\Delta\theta = \lambda/\left(2\pi L\right)$, where $\lambda$ is the wavelength of light.
-While the memory effect has already found multiple applications in novel imaging setups~\cite{1990_Freund_PA, 2010_Vellekoop_OL, 2010_Psaltis_OE, 2011_VanPutten_PRL, 2012_Bertolotti_Nat, 2012_Katz_NatPhoton, 2014_Fleischer_OE, 2014_Katz_NatPhoton, 2015_Yilmaz_Optica, 2017_Yang_OE, 2018_Waller_Optica, 2018_Mosk, 2018_Gehm_SR}, its limited angular range remains a central obstacle for wide-field imaging.
+Perhaps the best known from all of the above correlations is the angular `memory effect': when the incident wavefront of a coherent beam on a diffusive medium is tilted by a small angle, the transmitted wavefront is tilted by the same amount, resulting in the translation of the far-field speckle pattern~\cite{1988_Feng_PRL, 1988_Stone_PRL, 1989_Berkovits_PRB, 1994_Genack_PRE} (see Fig.~\ref{figure1}(a)).
+The angular memory effect originates from the intrinsic correlations in the transmission matrix $t$ of a diffusive slab with a width $W$ that is much larger than its length $L$~\cite{1989_Berkovits_PRB, 1994_Genack_PRE, 2015_Yang_NatPhys}.
+In real space, $t$ is a banded matrix, because a point excitation at the front surface emerges as a diffuse halo of radius $L$ at the back surface of the slab.
+In the spatial-frequency domain, $t$ displays correlations between the matrix elements along the diagonal.
+The diagonal correlations are the origin of the memory effect with an angular correlation width $\theta_0 = \lambda/(2\pi L)$, where $\lambda$ is the wavelength of light.
+While the memory effect has already enabled various applications in imaging~\cite{2012_Bertolotti_Nat, 2014_Fleischer_OE, 2014_Katz_NatPhoton, 2015_Yilmaz_Optica, 2018_Gehm_SR}, its limited angular correlation width remains a central obstacle for wide-field imaging.